inspircd/docs/docs/3/modules/callerid.md

 ### Description

-This module provides user mode `g` (bot) which allows users to require that other users are on their whitelist before messaging them.
+This module provides user mode `g` (callerid) which allows users to require that other users are on their whitelist before messaging them.

 ### Configuration